siberianfox/g2wiki/Digital-IO.md

 Probing is also an exception that disables limit functionality.

 ### Future Digital Input Settings
-The following changes t the DI settings are planned
+The following changes to the DI settings are planned

    Name | Description | Values
    ------|------------|---------